mhashir03/Tic-Tac-Toe/README.md

 - **Win/Tie Detection**: The game can detect a win or a tie and will end accordingly.
 - **Pointers Usage**: The game uses pointers to manage the board and player/computer moves, helping to reinforce the understanding of pointers in C++.

-## Objective

-The primary goal of this project was to provide hands-on experience with pointers in C++.
-By passing pointers to functions, manipulating arrays via pointers, and managing data between different parts of the program, this project serves as a practical exercise in pointer usage.

 ## How to Run

 1. Clone this repository: